MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/text-element-for-customitem-for-groupby-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: Text Element for CustomItem for GroupBy (Format)
+title: Text Element for CustomItem for GroupBy
-description: Text Element for CustomItem for GroupBy (Format)
+description: Text Element for CustomItem for GroupBy
 ---
-# Text Element for CustomItem for GroupBy (Format)
+# Text Element for CustomItem for GroupBy

 Specifies text that is added to the data that is displayed by the control, such as a label, brackets to enclose the data, and spaces to indent the data.
 This element is used when defining how a new group of objects is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-GroupBy Element for View (Format)
+- GroupBy Element
-CustomControl Element for GroupBy (Format) CustomEntries Element for CustomControl for GroupBy (Format) CustomEntry Element for CustomControl for GroupBy (Format) CustomItem Element for CustomEntry for GroupBy (Format) Text Element for CustomItem for GroupBy (Format)
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- Text Element

 ## Syntax